lablup/backend.ai/docs/dev/daily-workflows.rst

 Resolve the error message 'Pants is not abailable for your platform', When installing Backend.AI with pants
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When installing Backend.AI, you may find the following error message that 'Pants is not available for your platform'.
+When installing Backend.AI, you may find the following error message saying 'Pants is not available for your platform' if you have installed Pants 2.17 or older with prior versions of Backend.AI.

 .. code-block:: text